When is Twin Mirror released? What’s it about? Is there a trailer? - TheNewsTrace

 Dontnod Leisure, the award-winning builders of Life is Unusual and Inform Me Why, proceed to take movie-level thriller narratives and place them in interactive, mind-bending and infrequently emotional video video games.
-Considered one of their new releases, an investigative thriller, appears to be like to be no completely different as we play as a damaged man discovering himself in his mysterious hometown.
+One in all their new releases, an investigative thriller, seems to be to be no completely different as we play as a damaged man discovering himself in his mysterious hometown.

 When is Twin Mirror launched?

-Initially due for launch final yr, Twin Mirror will as an alternative arrive on an unspecified date in 2020.
-It’ll launch in three components, with the primary episode referred to as Misplaced on Arrival.
+Initially due for launch final 12 months, Twin Mirror will as a substitute arrive on an unspecified date in 2020.
+It can launch in three elements, with the primary episode known as Misplaced on Arrival.

 What consoles and platforms will Twin Mirror be launched on?